Jennifer Grey: Personal life

 On August 5, 1987, Grey suffered severe whiplash in a car collision in Tempo, Northern Ireland, while vacationing with actor Matthew Broderick.
 They had quietly become a couple while filming Ferris Bueller's Day Off.
 The crash-- which publicized their relationship-- occurred when Broderick, driving a BMW, crossed into the wrong lane and collided head-on with a Volvo driven by a mother and daughter: Margaret Doherty, 63, and Anna Gallagher, 28.
 The mother and daughter were killed instantly.
 Broderick was convicted of careless driving and fined £100 ($175).
-Dirty Dancing was released a few weeks after the collision, catapulting Grey to fame.
-But she has said that her grief and survivor's guilt over the crash prevented her from enjoying the film's success and led her to withdraw from acting for some time.
+Dirty Dancing was released a few weeks after the collision, catapulting Grey to fame but she has said that her grief and survivor's guilt over the crash prevented her from enjoying the film's success and led her to withdraw from acting for some time.

-Grey has had multiple relationships with actors: Michael J. Fox, Johnny Depp, William Baldwin and then-aide to President Clinton, George Stephanopoulos.
+Grey has had relationships with actors Michael J. Fox (who went on to marry her best friend, Tracy Pollan), Johnny Depp, and William Baldwin, and then-aide to President Clinton, George Stephanopoulos.
 She married actor/director Clark Gregg on July 21, 2001.
 They have a daughter.
 They lived in Venice, Los Angeles.
 The couple co-starred in the Lifetime movie The Road to Christmas in 2006.
 On July 3, 2020, Grey and Gregg announced they had separated amicably in January, and had filed for divorce.
-Their divorce became final on February 16, 2021.
+Their divorce was finalized on February 16, 2021.

 According to a September 2015 Grey profile in Jewish Journal, Grey had recently reconnected with Judaism, saying, "I love being a Jew.
 I've gotten a lot more Jewish in the last five years because of my daughter's bat mitzvah, and I realized I really care about being a Jew."

 Prior to her 2010 appearances on Dancing with the Stars, Grey had a physical exam to ensure that she was fit enough to compete.
 She also saw a doctor to address chronic neck problems caused by the car crash.
 Her spinal cord was compressed and required ACDF surgery.
 The surgeon discovered a cancerous nodule on her thyroid and removed it.
 She returned to work in early 2010.

 In January 2017, Grey participated in the Los Angeles 2017 Women's March.

+In January 2025, she lost her home in the 2025 Los Angeles wildfires.

+Grey disclosed the death of her mother on July 7, 2026 on Instagram, who had died on July 4, a week after receiving a diagnosis of lung cancer.